csjcai/RealSR/README.md

 1. [Models for PSNR/SSIM](https://github.com/csjcai/RealSR/tree/master/Test/Models)
 2. [Models for Visualization](https://github.com/csjcai/RealSR/tree/master/Test/Models4Visualize)

-The above provided models (for quantitative metrics and visual quality) are both trained with the loss ratio in 1:1:1.
+The above provided models (for quantitative metrics and visual quality) are both trained with the loss ratio in 1:1:1. <br>
 We select different models at different epochs for different purposes.

 #### Caffe: training code & testing code